Biden booed by Republicans after criticising tax breaks of ‘last administration’

 Biden booed by Republicans in State of Union after criticising tax breaks of ‘last administration’

-Came as he criticised the Trump tax cuts.
+Came as he criticised tax cuts that Trump and Republicans passed in 2017.

 Congressional Republicans booed President Joe Biden during his State of the Union address after he criticised the Trump administration providing tax breaks for the wealthy.